 Looking down Khyber Pass from Symonds Street, Auckland, ca 1905.
 Ref: 1/2-084857-F. Alexander Turnbull Library, Wellington, New Zealand. /records/23213607

 However, witnesses reported that Norman was riding at a very fast pace.
-The two men at the bench concluded that Norman had been riding his motor cycle furiously, but not negligently, and fined him 40 shillings (two pounds), and 41 shillings in costs.
+And the justices at the bench concluded that Norman had been riding his motor cycle furiously, but not negligently, and fined him 40 shillings (two pounds), and 41 shillings in costs.
 That was roughly one and a half week’s wages, or about $750 in 2018 buying power.

 A 1912 Moto Reve motor cycle, made in Geneva, a make which was being advertised in the New Zealand Times in 1911.
 In the first decade of the 1900s, hundreds of motorcycles were imported to New Zealand each year.
 By 1915 yearly imports totalled over 2,000.

-Seven-year-old Alan Evans, who lived on Claremont Road just off Khyber Pass Road, had been crossing the street at the intersection of the two roads to join a friend when the accident happened.
-Afterwards, his left ankle hurt and didn’t get better; he was laid up for weeks, and medical attention was costly.
-No free medical care was available in those days.
-Alan’s mother penned a letter to Norman outlining their plight.
-After discussion with his parents, Clara and Henry, and their lawyer, Mr Webster senior paid a visit to Mrs Evans.
-While insisting that the accident was the boy’s fault, he offered to pay their expenses.
-He then went to see Dr Clarke at Auckand Hospital, telling him to give the boy every attention.
+Meanwhile, seven-year-old Alan Evans, was still suffering from a sore left ankle which had laid him up and kept him at home for weeks.
+He’d been crossing the street at the intersection of Claremont Road where he lived and Khyber Pass Road, to join a friend, when he was struck and injured.
+Medical attention was costly: no free medical care was available in those days.
+So Alan’s mother, wrote to Norman, the young man who was responsible for their troubles.
+After some discussion within the family and advice from his lawyer, Mr Webster senior paid a visit to Mrs Evans.
+He insisted that the accident was the boy’s fault, but offered to pay the medical expenses even so.
+Mr Webster then went to see Dr Clarke at Auckland Hospital, telling him to give the boy every attention.

 Auckland Hospital, 1910.
 Source: National Library of New Zealand

-Mr Webster senior paid the hospital bill, but Alan parents made a claim for damages (100 pounds) and additional expenses (17 pounds, 15 shillings).
-Alan, now eight years old, told the presiding magistrate that his ankle was still sometimes painful.
+Mr Webster senior paid the hospital bill, but still Alan parents made a claim for damages (100 pounds) and additional expenses (17 pounds, 15 shillings).
+When the civil case came up in court, Alan, now eight years old, told the magistrate that his ankle was still sometimes painful.
 He said he’d been called by a boy from the other side of the road and had looked first before crossing the road, but was knocked over just after he’d crossed the third tramway line.
 A new witness said he saw the bike rush over the brow of the hill at 25 to 30 miles an hour and that it was on the wrong side of the road when it hit the boy.

-The magistrate listened to the plaintiff in the morning and heard the defence in the afternoon before reserving his decision; he needed time to go through the evidence and decide whether to award damages or dismiss the case as a non-suit.
+The magistrate listened to it all as the day went by – the plaintiff in the morning and the defence in the afternoon – but reserved his decision; he needed time to go through the evidence and decide whether to award damages or dismiss the case as a non-suit.

-Three weeks later, the magistrate gave his judgement: he awarded 30 pounds in general damages and 17 pounds 15 shillings in special damages.
+Three weeks later, the magistrate gave his judgement.
 He concluded that Norman had been riding at a dangerously high speed along a steep stretch of road.
-Had be been travelling at a slower speed and keeping a proper lookout, he would have been able to avoid colliding with the boy.
+With due solemnity, he summed up his view of the matter.
+Had Norman been travelling at a slower speed and keeping a proper lookout, he would have been able to avoid colliding with the boy.
 Though young Alan hadn’t made sure the road was safe before starting to cross, he had undergone pain, inconvenience, and his schooling had suffered, so he was entitled to damages.
+The Evans family was awarded 30 pounds in general damages and 17 pounds 15 shillings in special damages.

 The wrong swerve, Auckand Star, 10 December 1912